 Below is a partial list of situations where individuals may experience significant emotional distress:

 Psychotherapy for social anxiety disorder can help adolescents and adults avoid isolation and psychological pain by building confidence and developing coping skills to manage fear and anxiety.
 My approach in therapy is eclectic and tailored to individual needs by using EMDR therapy, Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy or DBT skills as well as Mindfulness, acceptance and stress reduction techniques.
-By helping people challenge negative, unhelpful thoughts that accompany social anxiety as well as practice new behaviors, people are supported to recover or develop their confidence and build a hopeful, active and satisfying life.
+By helping people challenge negative, unhelpful thoughts that accompany social anxiety as well as practice new behaviours, people are supported to recover or develop their confidence and build a hopeful, active and satisfying life.